rfranciscooo/svd-facial-recognition/README.md

 ---

-## Author Contributions
+## Author Contribution

 This project was completed collaboratively.
 Contributions are summarized as follows:

 - Roger Carranza Aronne
-  - Led the mathematical exposition and full written report
+  - Full written report
   - Developed the LaTeX document and final presentation
-  - Contributed to data preprocessing, model implementation, and evaluation
+  - Contributed to methodology design
   - Interpreted results and synthesized conclusions

-- [Collaborator Name]
-  - Co-designed the project methodology and experimental framework
-  - Implemented the majority of the image-processing and SVD modeling code
-  - Assisted with data preparation and experimentation

-The project methodology and overall structure were designed jointly.
+The project methodology was designed jointly by the primary contributors.
 The written exposition and final presentation were led by Roger Carranza Aronne.

 ---

 ## Authors

 - Roger Carranza Aronne
+- David Trinh
-- [Collaborator Name]
+- Jefferson Cunin

 ---

 ## Context

-This project was completed as Technical Report 4 for MATH 365: Linear Systems at Macalester College (Spring 2025).
+This project was completed as Technical Report for MATH 365: Computational Linear Algebra at Macalester College (Spring 2025).
 It serves as both a mathematical exposition of Singular Value Decomposition and a practical application of linear algebra to image-based pattern recognition.

 ---